Today I’m sharing a “No Sew DIY Christmas Tree Tapestry” that was inspired by Anthropologie.

 And done!!
 That’s it!

-But here it is in a couple different possible places.
+But here it is in a couple of different possible places I can use the holiday tapestry.

 Outside on the front porch, on the hall tree.